Kells is a little town in the County of Meath, in the Republic of Ireland.

 There is speculation that they did not jot down their lines directly from the Vulgate, but relied on their own memories of what they had read in the past.

-There is more to the book than the text, and each page of writing is accompanied by an illustration.
+There is more to the book than the latin text, and each page of writing is accompanied by an illustration.
 These illustrations incorporate intricate detailing and bright colors like lilac, pink, green, and yellow, to name a few.

 Inspired by the 7th-century style of Hiberno-Saxon, the Book contains motifs and initials from the Irish-Celtic tradition.
 This is also accompanied by the Anglo-Saxon tradition of bright coloring and energetic compositions.
 These complex patterns and the beautiful detailing is what makes the book stand out.